Continual Learning for Blind Image Quality Assessment: Related Work

 \subsection{Continual Learning}

 Human learning is a complex and incremental process that continues throughout the life span.
 While humans may forget the learned knowledge, they forget it gradually rather than catastrophically~\cite{french1999catastrophic}.
 However, this is not the case for machine learning models such as DNNs, which tend to completely forget old concepts once new learning starts~\cite{mccloskey1989catastrophic}.
-A plethora of continual learning methods have been proposed, mainly in the field of image classification.
+A plethora of continual learning methods has been proposed, mainly in the field of image classification.
 Li and Hoiem~\cite{li2017learning} proposed learning without forgetting (LwF), which uses model predictions of previous tasks as pseudo labels in a knowledge distillation framework~\cite{hinton2015distilling}.
 Based on LwF, Rannon~\etal~\cite{rannen2017encoder} attempted to alleviate domain shift among tasks in the learned latent space.
-Another family of methods identify and penalize changes to important parameters with respect to previous tasks when learning new tasks.
+Aljundi~\etal~\cite{aljundi2017expert} introduced a set of gating autoencoders for automatically feeding a sample to the relevant expert network during inference.
+Another family of methods identifies and penalizes changes to important parameters with respect to previous tasks when learning new tasks.
 Representative work includes elastic weight consolidation~\cite{kirkpatrick2017overcoming} and its online variant~\cite{schwarz2018progress}, incremental moment matching~\cite{lee2017overcoming}, variational continual learning~\cite{nguyen2018variational}, synaptic intelligence~\cite{zenke2017continual}, and memory-aware synapses~\cite{aljundi2018memory}.
 Masse~\etal~\cite{masse2018alleviating} proposed context-dependent gating as a complementary module to weight consolidation ~\cite{kirkpatrick2017overcoming, zenke2017continual}.

-Farquhar and Gal~\cite{farquhar2018towards} noted that soft regularization may not suffice to constrain the model parameters in feasible regions.
-As a result, parameter isolation~\cite{de2019continual} as a form of hard regularization has been proposed, which allows growing branches to accommodate new tasks~\cite{rusu2016progressive} or masking learned parameters for previous tasks~\cite{fernando2017pathnet, mallya2018packnet, mallya2018piggyback}.
+With the increasing length of task sequence, soft regularization techniques may not suffice to constrain the model parameters in feasible regions.
+A plausible solution is parameter isolation~\cite{delange2021continual} as a form of hard regularization, which allows growing branches to accommodate new tasks~\cite{rusu2016progressive} or masking learned parameters for previous tasks~\cite{fernando2017pathnet, mallya2018packnet, mallya2018piggyback}.
 While parameter isolation effectively prevents catastrophic forgetting, it requires the task oracle to activate the corresponding branch or mask during inference.